Baltoli/project-docs/notes/log.md

 * Also another quality of life problem - there's a problem with how `llvm-lit` is running tests (to do with an output option), so probably wise to fix that before I do any major reshuffling of TESLA internals.
+* So now we have a way to construct a `Manifest` from a `ManifestFile`.
+We don't have direct access to the input `ManifestFile`, but what we do have is the set of defined Automata and the set of root Usages.
+We probably don't want to ever get rid of a defined automata (as if there's no references to it then it will disappear at instrumentation time).
+* That means that we need to copy all the defined Automata into a new `ManifestFile` regardless of what else is being done.
+* Once the definitions are copied, it's then a case of walking root usages (how to handle sub-automata).
+This is at least the case for the include / exclude decision we're making in this model at first.